 Contact Student Accounts Office at firstname.lastname@example.org for a duplicate 1098-T form.
 If we did not have your current address, you MUST update your address through Registrar's Office in order to have a duplicate mailed out.
 To update your address, you need to complete a Change of Address Form.
 After you have changed your address, please contact us.

 Q. Since I received Form 1098-T from the University, will I qualify for one of tax benefits?

 Not necessarily.
 Read IRS Publication 970, contact the IRS at (800) 829-1040, or contact a tax advisor for information on how to determine if you qualify for one of the tax benefits.
-The University is required to send 1098-T forms to all students who have been billed for qualified tuition and related expenses except waivers.
+The University is required to send 1098-T forms to all undergraduate and graduate students who have been billed for qualified tuition and related expenses except waivers.